Hamden Bridge

 Hamden Bridge is a wooden covered bridge over the West Branch of the Delaware River in the hamlet of Hamden in Delaware County, New York.
 It was built in 1859, and is a single span, timber and plan framed bridge.
 It measures 128 feet long and 18 feet wide.
 A supporting center pier was added in 1940.

 It was listed on the National Register of Historic Places in 1999.
+The bridge was designated as a New York Historic Civil Engineering Landmark by the American Society of Civil Engineers in 2001.